NewRoute-io/api-library/templates/node-ts/nginx/SSL_INSTALATION.md

 The certificates will be saved in `/etc/letsencrypt/live/yourdomain.com/`.

-## 2. Update `nginx.conf` for SSL
+## 2. Modify `nginx.conf` to Enable SSL

-Your `nginx.conf` is already set up to handle SSL.
-Ensure the following lines are included:
+Add the following configuration to your existing `nginx.conf` to enable SSL for your domain.
+This will listen on port 443 (HTTPS) and use the SSL certificates you generated:

 ```nginx
 server {